mpyne-navy/navadmin-scanner/README.md

-This is a script to spider the [Navy Personnel Command](https://www.public.navy.mil/bupers-npc/reference/messages/NAVADMINS/Pages/default.aspx) website to help identify and (soon) download NAVADMIN messages.
+This is a script to spider the [Navy Personnel Command](https://www.public.navy.mil/bupers-npc/reference/messages/NAVADMINS/Pages/default.aspx) website to help identify and download NAVADMIN messages.

 The idea will be to migrate from just downloading and syncing up messages to one day mirroring them with better search, maybe better formatting, *maybe* even auto-addition of appropriate hyperlinks.
-But for now I need to just get downloading this to work.
+But for now only downloading and re-displaying the NAVADMINs works.

 # Setup